Summer Trip Camp runs from 9:00-4:00, Mondays through Fridays. Weeks 3 and 6 we are on (optional) overnight trips Monday through Friday.

-Summer Trip Camp is an electronics free program.
+Summer Trip Camp is an electronics-free camp.
 Campers do not bring phones, tablets, etc. to camp and do not go on computers unless it is for research purposes.

-**Backwards planning is an executive functioning strategy to teach task completion and time management.
+**Backwards planning is an executive functioning strategy to teach task completion, goal setting and time management.